apollographql/apollo-client/docs/source/apollo-server/tools.md

 The information contained in the apolloClient re: CORS configuration did not effect on the server.

-<h2 id="corsSupport">Authentication Tokens</h2>
+<h2 id="auth-tokens">Authentication Tokens</h2>

-Authentication tokens sent from the client can be retrieved, processed and then passed into context to be accessed by resolvers like so:
+Authentication tokens sent from the client can be retrieved, processed, and then passed into context to be accessed by resolvers like so:
 ```javascript
 app.use('/graphql', apolloServer(async (req) => {
   // Retrieve token from authorization header and lookup user in DB